Daniel-KM/Omeka-S-module-Common/README.md

 is the no-reply email of the module [Easy Admin] by default, else the adminstrator email defined in main setting.

-A quick antispam is included via the keywords set in the file /data/mailer/spam_keywords.php.
+A minimal antispam check is applied via keywords listed in `/data/mailer/spam_keywords.php`.
-This file can be completed if needed.
-This feature will be improved or moved in a future version.
+For improved checks, install module [Bot Guard].

 #### SendFile